Overview of Mastodon & Why I Like It

 - Unlisted — goes to everyone who follows you.
 Does not go into Local or Federated streams.
 Publicly viewable from a link.
 Anyone can Boost an Unlisted tweet, which then goes to all their followers but not into their Local or Federated streams.

-The terms Favorites and Direct Messages are how they’re used elsewhere.
+The terms Favorites and Direct Messages are how they're used elsewhere.
 DMs function slightly differently in that you just make it a DM and tag the one or more people you want included in the convo.
 They show up in your Home feed and Notifications.
-If you don’t tag anyone, only you can see it.
+If you don't tag anyone, only you can see it.
+As an important note Instance Admins and Mods Can See Your DMs If They Look.
+Use things like Signal for the most private and vulnerable stuff.
+(Twitter can also access your DMs and apparently FB is reading your messages so /expressive shrug emoji, just know this is a thing your admin could choose to do.)

 Public and Private accounts both have the options to make any kind of post, but Private accounts require approval to follow them and Public don't.
 I think it also sets the default for your post in the app you're using.